Keith Cunningham-Parmeter visiting professor

 Upon graduation, Professor Cunningham-Parmeter served for two years as law clerk to Chief Judge Ancer Haggerty of the U.S. District Court for the District of Oregon.
 Prior to law school, he worked as a high school teacher in the Mississippi Delta as a member of Teach for America.

-Professor Cunningham-Parmeter received the Robert L. Misner Award for Excellence in Faculty Scholarship and the Jerry E. Hudson Award for Excellence in Teaching and Leadership.
+Professor Cunningham-Parmeter received the Huffman Faculty Writing Award, the Robert L. Misner Award for Excellence in Faculty Scholarship and the Jerry E. Hudson Award for Excellence in Teaching and Leadership.
 His publications have appeared in leading law journals and have been cited in the Yale Law Journal, the Stanford Law Review, the Harvard Law Review, and by Justice Ruth Bader Ginsburg.

 Specialty Areas and Course Descriptions